lambdan/PhotosLibraryExtractor/README.md

 ## How do I use this?

+I've only tested it on macOS (because it is meant for the Photos.app library afterall), but I don't see any reason why it wouldn't work on Windows or Linux.

 - This script is written using Python 3, so make sure you have that
 - I use [exiftool](https://exiftool.org) to read metadata from the images, so make sure you have that installed and accessible through the command line
     - If you're on macOS you can use [Brew](https://brew.sh) to install it: `brew install exiftool`